-The easiest way to get around New York City with a toddler or a baby is walking!
+The easiest way to get around New York with a toddler or a baby is walking!
 NYC is a very walkable city and you can walk freely with your stroller on the sidewalks virtually everywhere.

 Taking the Subway

-Public transit in NYC is amongst the best in the world.
+New York public transportation is amongst the best in the world.
 A testament to this fact is that more than half of New Yorker’s do not own a car, despite being in a country where nearly everyone has a car.

 Given how walkable NYC is, you will likely use the subway only if you need to go somewhere further afield.
 If possible, try to take an Express subway, as they don’t stop at every station.
 Local trains, on the other hand, stop at every station along the way and therefore take longer.

 Hop-on Hop-off buses are an easy and interesting way to see the top sights in New York.
 From the open-air upper deck you’ll have an excellent vantage point to view the town while en route.
 Just be aware that this can be a slow way to get around, if you are short on time.

 You can’t bring your stroller to the upper deck, but there is room to store your stroller on the bottom deck.
 Make sure your lightweight travel stroller is easy to collapse.
 If you hope to sit on the upper deck, bring a baby carrier instead of your stroller and be sure to bring along some sun protection for your baby.